Welcome to BushArts.com

 Media readers are yet another common newer feature.
 These are slots ready to accept your memory card directly from your Digital Camera or Mobile Telephone for example.

 On Board support for Networking is a common feature these days.
 Connecting Two or more computers together by cable or the various wireless standards has numerous benefits.
 A Small Business would most likely operate a Local Area Network (LAN), but every Home user gains advantages with this method too.
-Sharing Files and Printers, a single Internet connection, and playing games across the network are just a few to mention.
+Sharing Files and Printers, a single Internet connection, and playing games between computers across the network are just a few to mention.

 Bits and Bytes

 Measurements used by computers confuse many people.
 Above we have mentioned Megabytes(Mb) and Gigabytes(Gb) for example.
-There are four levels of measure in common use at this time.
+There are five levels of measure in common use at this time.
 (There are more, just not relevant here).

 • Bytes